 - Use IT programmes and standard software packages, where appropriate

 - Take responsibility for your own learning programme and professional development.

-MSc in Business Strategy & Entrepreneurship graduates are likely to start their own businesses or join a company with a focus on business growth.
-Many graduates have also found the programme particularly relevant to family businesses.
+MSc in Business Strategy and Entrepreneurship graduates are likely to start their own businesses or join a company with a focus on business growth.
+Many graduates have also found the programme particularly relevant to roles within family businesses.